DragnaRR/Insuarance-Fraud-Detection/README.md

 Performance metrices are a part of every machine learning pipeline.
 They tell whether the model is making any progress or not.
 Metrics are used to monitor and measure the performance of a model (during training and testing), and don't need to be differentiable.

 - precision
+Precision can be defined as the percentage of correctly predicted positive outcomes out of all the predicted positive outcomes.
+It can be given as the ratio of true positives (TP) to the sum of true and false positives (TP + FP).

+So, Precision identifies the proportion of correctly predicted positive outcome.
+It is more concerned with the positive class than the negative class.

+Mathematically, precision can be defined as the ratio of TP to (TP + FP).

 ```
 precision = True Positive / (True Positive + False Positive)